Holidays Calendar for July 14, 2018

 • 1987 Born: Dan Reynolds, American musician and singer-songwriter best known as the lead vocalist of the rock band Imagine Dragons.

 • 1986 Died: Raymond Loewy, French-born American industrial designer.
-Among his designes were Coca-Cola vending machines and Shell logo.
+Among his designes were Coca-Cola vending machines and the Shell logo.

 • 1977 Born: Victoria, Crown Princess of Sweden, the eldest child of King Carl XVI Gustaf and Queen Silvia.
 She is the heir apparent to the throne.